WaukyJose/conjunction-analysis/README.md

 If you use or adapt this code or dictionaries, please cite the paper:

 > Lema-Alarcón, J. (2025).
-Dual-Level Modeling of Conjunction in L1 and L2 Writing: A Corpus-Based Computational Approach. *[Journal Name, Springer]*.
+Dual-Level Modeling of Conjunction in L1 and L2 Writing: A Corpus-Based Computational Approach.

 ---